Greek cuisine: Overview

 The most characteristic and ancient element of Greek cuisine is olive oil, which is used in most dishes.
 It is produced from the olive trees prominent throughout the region, and adds to the distinctive taste of Greek food.
 The olives themselves are also widely eaten.
 The basic grain in Greece is wheat, though barley is also grown.
-Important vegetables include tomato, aubergine (eggplant), potato, green beans, okra, green peppers (capsicum), and onions.
+Important vegetables include tomatoes, aubergine (eggplant), potato, green beans, okra, green peppers (capsicum), and onions.
 Honey in Greece is mainly honey from the nectar of fruit trees and citrus trees: lemon, orange, bigarade (bitter orange) trees, thyme honey, and pine honey.
 Mastic, an aromatic, ivory-coloured plant resin, is grown on the Aegean island of Chios.

 Greek cuisine uses some flavorings more often than other Mediterranean cuisines do, namely oregano, mint, garlic, onion, dill, cumin, and bay laurel leaves.
 Other common herbs and spices include basil, thyme and fennel seed.
 Parsley is also used as a garnish on some dishes.
-Many Greek recipes, especially in the northern parts of the country, use "sweet" spices in combination with meat, for example cinnamon, allspice and cloves in stews.
+Many Greek recipes, especially in the northern parts of the country, use "sweet" spices in combination with meat, such as cinnamon, allspice and cloves in stews.

 The climate and terrain has tended to favour the breeding of goats and sheep over cattle, and thus beef dishes are uncommon.
 Fish dishes are common in coastal regions and on the islands.
 A great variety of cheese types are used in Greek cuisine, including Feta, Kasseri, Kefalotyri, Graviera, Anthotyros, Manouri, Metsovone, Ladotyri (cheese with olive oil), Kalathaki (a specialty from the island of Limnos), Katiki Domokou (creamy cheese, suitable for spreads), Mizithra and many more.

 Dining out is common in Greece.
 The taverna and estiatorio are widespread, serving home cooking at affordable prices to both locals and tourists.
-Locals still largely eat Greek cuisine.
+Locals largely eat Greek cuisine.

 Common street foods include souvlaki, gyros, various pitas and roast corn.